eMushrif/doxygen-demo/readme.md

 `.md` files will show-up on the left pane as sections of their own, not under `Modules` sections.

-Just as in code comments, you can add links to classes and code entities by typing `#ClassName`, and you can add links to other documents `@ref filename.hpp`.
+Just as in code comments, you can add links to classes and code entities by typing `#ClassName`, and you can add links to other code files `@ref filename.hpp`.
+If you want to add links to other .md documents you will need to do it differently.
+For example, to add a link to `vehicle-monitor.md` you need to type `@ref md_doc_vehicle_monitor` which includes `md_` prefix and the file's path (`doc/`).